Grt-Hub/alx-pre_course/0x01-git/README.md

-First directory on the repo
+First directory on the repo (updated from Github.com)